Robust MAE-Driven NAS: From Mask Reconstruction to Architecture Innovation: Experiments

 \subsection{Ablation of Hierarchical Decoder}

-To evaluate the impact of the hierarchical decoder (HD), we seek to replace the HD module in our method with a regular decoder used in SimMIM~\cite{xie2022simmim}.
-In Table \ref{tab:collapse_statistic}, we report the number of skip connections and the top-1 accuracy of found architectures in two settings.
-It is not difficult to observe that MAE-NAS without the HD module is greatly affected by performance collapse when the mask ratio is relatively small (i.e., smaller than 0.5), whereas our method exhibits stable performance across different mask ratios.
+To assess the impact of the hierarchical decoder (HD), we replaced the HD module with a conventional decoder as used in SimMIM \cite{xie2022simmim}.
+Table \ref{tab:collapse_statistic} displays the number of skip connections and the top-1 accuracy of architectures identified in both configurations.
+It is apparent that MAE-NAS without HD is significantly affected by performance collapse when the mask ratio is relatively low (i.e., below 0.5), whereas our method maintains stable performance across diverse mask ratios.